uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

 1. With all this said you can now perfectly understand the workflow cycle of a React Redux app.
 We started the explanation with the store, but let's see what happens, when we actually start in the app.
 In the app a user activity generates an event.
 The event handler calls the *dispatch()* function that is sending the current state and an action (object) to the *rootReducer()*.
 The action object contains the relevant data for the requested change of state slice.
 The *rootReducer()* will interpret the *action.type*, process the data and generate a new state.
 After the store has received the new state, it triggers the re-render of the React Redux app.
 It also triggers the execution of all listener functions that are registered with the *subscribe()* method to the store.
 Furthermore, all components that are subscribed with *connect(mapStateToProps)* to the store now receive the new state data as defined in *mapStateToProps()*.

-2. I hope this walk-through has added a little bit to understanding Redux and motivates you to now always use it.
+2. I hope this walk-through has added a little bit to understanding Redux and motivates you to now use it.